timotejroiko/astrologico-docs/v1/README.md

 | --- | --- |
 | Free | 300 |

-Options and pricing for higher rate limits will be available soon.
+Options and pricing for higher rate limits will be available later on down the road.

 <br>